 - Prioritize and create strategies to mitigate risks and opportunities identified.

-- And disclose them voluntarily to its investors (see my article about sustainability reporting)
+- And disclose them voluntarily to its investors (see my article about corporate sustainability reporting)

 Increasing transparency makes markets more efficient and economies more stable and resilient.— Michael R. Bloomberg, Chair –

 The reality is a different story and the report still doesn’t specify which scenarios to use.